TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Logger/Index.rst

    }

-Or, you can instantiate the Logger with :code:`makeInstance`.
-Be aware that a simple Logger configuration must be made also.
+Or, you can instantiate the Logger with :code:`makeInstance`. >ou can configure it specifically, or the default TYPO3 configuration will be active.

 The :code:`LogManager` enables an auto-configured usage of loggers in your PHP code by reading the logging configuration and setting the minimum severity level of the Logger